- About Lung Cancer

 - Our Team

-Our Lung Cancer Coordinator provides a direct link between our patients and the multidisciplinary care team by acting as a patient advocate, communicating patient and family concerns, coordinating clinic visits, and setting up appointments within the UF Health system.
-With a phone call to our Lung Cancer Coordination Office, patients receive personal service and can rest assured that their concerns will be addressed in a timely manner.
-Appointments to visit our multidisciplinary clinic are scheduled within two weeks of a patient referral.
-In fact, patients often see us in one week or less.
+Our lung cancer nurse navigator, Stacey Reeves, RN, provides a direct link between our patients and the multidisciplinary care team by acting as a patient advocate, communicating patient and family concerns, coordinating clinic visits and setting up appointments within the UF Health system.

 We know that cancer patients often need a combination of therapies to manage their disease.
 UF Health has a highly-regarded network of leading-edge cancer treatment resources.